CHANGE community action agency assistance programs.

 Free income tax preparation is offered as part of Volunteer Income Tax Assistance, or VITA.
 Specialists from CHANGE and partner groups will work with low to moderate income level residents, the disabled and older taxpayers prepare and file their returns.
 You will also explore programs such as the Earned Income Tax Credit (EITC), federal deductions and the Child Tax Credit.

-West Virginia Saves can help people with reducing debts and saving money.
+West Virginia Saves can help people with reducing debts, paying of credit cards and saving money.
 It can provide clients with the tools and advice they need to meet their goals.
+Everything from budgeting to saving, credit card hardship programs, and other debt reduction is available from CHANGE.

 The CHANGE, Inc. Case Management Program provides advice and free intensive assistance to struggling and unemployed individuals and families.
 The agency will work with the client to address key issues and providing social services to help them overcome barriers to self-sufficiency.